BusinessSimulations/easy-web-dashboard/README.md

 ### MacOS

 Double click the DMG file and install it into your `Applications`.

-It might complain about signing, this is because it is a self signed application that you will have to give permission to run.
+When you try to open the application it will fail to open with a message like:

+> Apple could not verify "easy-web-dashboard" is free of malware that may harm your Mac or compromise your privacy.

+To allow you to open this, you need to allow it past this security feature.

+Open up your 'System Settings', go to 'Privacy & Security' and scroll down to 'Security', there should be a message stating that "easy-web-dashboard" was blocked from opening, and you can choose to override this and open it anyway.

+Once this is done the application will be able to open normally.

 ### Windows